JiyueQin/SimuInf/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgray.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-# SimuInf
+## Overview
-This Python package implements methods that construct **simultaneous confidence regions** (SCRs) for an image excursion set by inverting **simultaneous confidence bands** (SCBs).
+**SimuInf** is a Python package for constructing **simultaneous confidence regions** (SCRs) for an image excursion set by inverting **simultaneous confidence bands** (SCBs).
 A key advantage of SCRs is that they provide valid inference simultaneously across all activation thresholds.
-This enables researchers to fully explore the data and choose the thresholds which provide the most interesting results, without concerns about multiple comparison issues over thresholds.
-Another strength of our method is that it does not require stationarity, a particular correlation structure or distribution on the noise field.
-This reduces bias from model misspecification compared to other methods such as classical implementations based on random field theory.
+This enables researchers to explore the data more flexibly and choose the thresholds which provide the most interesting results, without concerns about multiple comparison issues over thresholds.
+Another strength of our method is that it does not assume stationarity, a particular correlation structure or distribution on the noise field and has demonstrated robustness across various settings considered in our simulations.

 ## Features
-- construct SCBs via various bootstrap methods
+- Construct SCBs via various bootstrap methods
-- construct SCRs by inverting the SCBs.
+- Construct SCRs by inverting the SCBs.
-- plot the estimated excursion set and SCRs, with interactive tools specific for applications to fMRI
+- Visualize the estimated excursion set and SCRs, with interactive tools designed for fMRI applications

 ## Usage